 Please ensure Javascript is enabled for purposes of website accessibility

-Shapes are one of the first math concepts children learn.
-First, they learn to recognize the name of each shape and the way they look.
-Parents often start by pointing out shapes in everyday conversations with comments like, ‘Your cracker is in the shape of a circle.”
-Next, they learn to identify them.
-When asked what is this shape?
-They can name it.
+Shapes are one of the first early math concepts children learn.
+Parents often start teaching this concept instinctively, by pointing out shapes in everyday conversations with comments like, ‘Your cracker is a circle.”

 This post contains affiliated links.
 For more information, please read my full disclosure.